ibm-cloud-docs/containers/cs_loadbalancer_about.md

 When a client sends a request to your app, the NLB routes request packets to the worker node IP address where an app pod exists.
 Version 1.0 NLBs use network address translation (NAT) to rewrite the request packet's source IP address to the IP of worker node where a load balancer pod exists.
 When the worker node returns the app response packet, it uses that worker node IP where the NLB exists.
 The NLB must then send the response packet to the client.
 To prevent the IP address from being rewritten, you can [enable source IP preservation](/docs/containers?topic=containers-loadbalancer#lb_source_ip).
 However, source IP preservation requires load balancer pods and app pods to run on the same worker so that the request doesn't have to be forwarded to another worker.
 You must add node affinity and tolerations to app pods.
 For more information about basic load balancing with version 1.0 NLBs, see [Components and architecture of an NLB 1.0](#v1_planning).

 As opposed to version 1.0 NLBs, version 2.0 NLBs don't use NAT when forwarding requests to app pods on other workers.
 When an NLB 2.0 routes a client request, it uses IP over IP (IPIP) to encapsulate the original request packet into another packet.
 This encapsulating IPIP packet has a source IP of the worker node where the load balancer pod is, which allows the original request packet to preserve the client IP as its source IP address.
 The worker node then uses direct server return (DSR) to send the app response packet to the client IP.
 The response packet skips the NLB and is sent directly to the client, decreasing the amount of traffic that the NLB must handle.
-For more information about DSR load balancing with version 2.0 NLBs, see [Components and architecture of an NLB 2.0 (beta)](#planning_ipvs).
+For more information about DSR load balancing with version 2.0 NLBs, see [Components and architecture of an NLB 2.0](#planning_ipvs).

 <br />

 ## Components and architecture of an NLB 1.0
 {: #v1_planning}